Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Introduction

 \section{Introduction}

 The random forest algorithm is a supervised learning tool introduced by \cite{Breiman2001} that constructs many independently randomized decision trees and aggregates their predictions by averaging in the case of regression or taking a majority vote for classification.
-Random forests have been shown to successfully handle high-dimensional and correlated data while exhibiting appealing properties such as fast and accurate off-the-shelf fitting without the overfitting issues often plaguing related methods.
-They have been successfully applied in a variety of scientific fields including remote sensing \citep{belgiu2016random}, computational biology \citep{qi2012random}, stock price forecasting \citep{khaidem2016predicting}, and forecasting bird migration \citep{Coleman2017}.
+Random forests have been shown to successfully handle high-dimensional and correlated data while exhibiting appealing properties such as fast and accurate off-the-shelf fitting without the overfitting issues that often plague related methods.
+They have been successfully applied in a variety of scientific fields including remote sensing \citep{belgiu2016random}, computational biology \citep{qi2012random}, stock price forecasting \citep{khaidem2016predicting}, and forecasting bird migration \citep{coleman2020statistical}.
 In a recent large-scale empirical study comparing 179 classifiers across the 121 datasets comprising the entire UCI machine learning repository, \cite{Fernandez2014} found that random forests performed extremely well with 3 of the top 5 algorithms being some variant of the standard procedure.

-Despite their wide-ranging applicability and well-documented history of empirical success, establishing formal mathematical and statistical properties for random forests has proved quite difficult, due in large part to the complex, data-dependent nature of the CART-splitting criterion put forth in \cite{CART} that is typically used to construct individual trees. \cite{Breiman2001} provided the first such result, demonstrating that the expected misclassification rate is dictated by some function of the accuracy of the individual classifiers and the correlation between them.
-The bound on the misclassification rate postulated in the work is loose but suggestive in the sense that interplay between these two sets the foundation for understanding the workings of random forests. \cite{banerjee2007} established a limit law for the split location in a regression tree context with independent Gaussian noise.
-Further analysis of the behavior of CART-style splitting was conducted by \cite{Ishwaran2015}, who demonstrated an end-cut preference, whereby splits along non-informative variables are more likely to occur near the edges of the feature space.
+Despite their wide-ranging applicability and well-documented history of empirical success, establishing formal mathematical and statistical properties for random forests has proved quite difficult, due in large part to the complex, data-dependent nature of the CART-splitting criterion \citep{CART} traditionally used to construct individual trees. \cite{Breiman2001} provided the first such result, demonstrating that the expected misclassification rate is a function of the accuracy of the individual classifiers and the correlation between them.
+The bound on the misclassification rate postulated in the work is loose but suggestive in the sense that interplay between these two sets the foundation for understanding the inner-workings of the procedure. \cite{banerjee2007} established a limit law for the split location in a regression tree context with independent Gaussian noise.
+Further analysis of the behavior of CART-style splitting was conducted by \cite{Ishwaran2015} who demonstrated an end-cut preference, whereby splits along non-informative variables are more likely to occur near the edges of the feature space.